 Make time for last minute things.

 I just try to be ready 15 minutes before take off, because I always use that time.
 It’s like my baby waits till my key is in the lock and then, yep, a blow out!If I need to leave my house by 10:15 I’ll plan to be ready by 10:00, which ends up being 10:15 in real life.
 If I don’t use the time, then lucky me I can be early!
 It totally reduces my stress of leaving.

-Sippy cups and bottles washed out.
-I really dislike hunting for them and finding spoiled milk in them when I’m running late!
+- Sippy cups and bottles washed out.
+I really dislike running around the house like a crazy person hunting for them and finding spoiled milk inside when I’m running late!
 We use Lifefactory glass bottles which are my ultimate favorite.